 The leader of the Opposition changes his mind so often.
 Does he know whether he supports an election today or have the shadow Chancellor and the shadow Attorney-General overruled him again?
 They know that the voters will judge their manifesto for what it is in three words: more pointless delay.
 Is he going to demand an election and vote against it, just as he says he wants to negotiate a new Brexit deal and then vote against it?
 Is he actually going to vote no confidence in this Government?
 Is he going to dodge a vote of no confidence in me as Prime Minister to escape the verdict of the voters?
 Does he even want to be Prime Minister any more?
 He says the Prime Minister should go to Brussels on 17 October and negotiate another pointless delay, but he does not want to do this himself.
 Even if he did, his own colleagues would not let him because, quite frankly, they recoil at the idea of him negotiating on the people’s behalf, representing this country, with the likes of the EU, let alone Vladimir Putin.
 Or is that what he wants—a Conservative Government?
 It would be a curious state of affairs indeed if Her Majesty’s loyal Opposition had every faith in the Government of the day, so if the party opposite does not, in fact, have confidence in the Government, they will have a chance to prove it.
 They have until the House rises today to table a Motion of no confidence in the Government and we can have that vote tomorrow.
 Or, if any of the other smaller parties fancy a go, they can table the Motion and we will give them time for that vote.
 Will they have the courage to act or will they refuse to take responsibility yet again and do nothing but delay?
 Let us have a vote—a proper one, not the kind of dodgy show of hands we saw at their conference—and see where that leads.
 Why would they not?
 What are they scared of?

 It is now well over three years since the people of the United Kingdom voted in record numbers to leave the European Union.
 As I commend this Statement to the House, I say it is time to get Brexit done: get Brexit done so we respect the referendum; get Brexit done so we can move on to deal with the NHS and the cost of living; get Brexit done so we can start to reunite the country after the divisions of the referendum.
 It is time for this Parliament finally to take responsibility for its decisions.
-We decided to call that referendum; we promise to respect it.
+We decided to call that referendum; we promised to respect it.
 The people have had enough of it: this Parliament must either stand aside and let this Government get Brexit done or bring a vote of confidence and finally face the day of reckoning with the voters.

 I commend this Statement to the House”.